Hopi: Pueblo Revolt of 1680

-Hopi-U.S relations, 1849–1946
+Hopi-U.S. relations, 1849–1946

 In 1849, James S. Calhoun was appointed official Indian agent of Indian Affairs for the Southwest Territory of the U.S. He had headquarters in Santa Fe and was responsible for all of the Indian residents of the area.
-The first formal meeting between the Hopi and the U.S government occurred in 1850 when seven Hopi leaders made the trip to Santa Fe to meet with Calhoun.
-They wanted the government to provide protection against the Navajo, an Apachean-language tribe, but distinct from other Apache.
+The first formal meeting between the Hopi and the U.S. government occurred in 1850 when seven Hopi leaders made the trip to Santa Fe to meet with Calhoun.
+They wanted the government to provide protection against the Navajo, a Southern Athabascan-speaking tribe who were distinct from Apaches.
 At this time, the Hopi leader was Nakwaiyamtewa.

 The US established Fort Defiance in 1851 in Arizona, and placed troops in Navajo country to deal with their threats to the Hopi.
 General James J. Carleton, with the assistance of Kit Carson, was assigned to travel through the area.
 They "captured" the Navajo natives and forced them to the fort.
 As a result of the Long Walk of the Navajo, the Hopi enjoyed a short period of peace.

 In 1847, Mormons settled in Utah and tried to convert the Indians to Mormonism.
 Jacob Hamblin, a Mormon missionary, first made a trip into Hopi country in 1858.
 He was on good terms with the Hopi Indians, and in 1875 an LDS Church was built on Hopi land.

 Education

 In 1875, the English trader Thomas Keam escorted Hopi leaders to meet President Chester A. Arthur in Washington D.C.
 Loololma, village chief of Oraibi at the time, was very impressed with Washington.
 In 1887, a federal boarding school was established at Keams Canyon for Hopi children.

 The Oraibi people did not support the school and refused to send their children 35 mi from their villages.
 The Keams Canyon School was organized to teach the Hopi youth the ways of European-American civilization.
 It forced them to use English and give up their traditional ways.
 The children were made to abandon their tribal identity and completely take on European-American culture.
 Children were forced to give up their traditional names, clothing and language.
 Boys, who were also forced to cut their long hair, were taught European farming and carpentry skills.
-Girls were taught ironing, sewing and "civilized" dining.
+Girls were taught ironing, sewing, and "civilized" dining.
 The school also reinforced European-American religions.
 The American Baptist Home Mission Society made students attend services every morning and religious teachings during the week.
 In 1890, Commissioner of Indian Affairs Thomas Jefferson Morgan arrived in Hopi country with other government officials to review the progress of the new school.
 Seeing that few students were enrolled, they returned with federal troops who threatened to arrest the Hopi parents who refused to send their children to school, with Morgan forcibly taking children to fill the school.